 The service inherits the development technologies of the PC platform and benefits from the development experience of the PC game team.
-The service API provides easy synchronous and asynchronous operation APIs.
+The service API provides easy synchronous and asynchronous operations.

 With a convenient resource application mode, there will no longer be any need to manually deploy the storage service environment.

 Alarm and other basic systems are integrated to provide process-level monitoring capabilities.
-Service APIs provide easy access to server capacity expansion, load balancer, and disaster recovery.
+Service APIs provide easy access to server capacity expansion, load balancing, and disaster recovery.